-Red lentils are seasoned tangy and savory with sumac, paprika and a few squeezes of citrus.
+Red lentils are seasoned tangy and savory with sumac, paprika, turmeric and a few squeezes of citrus.
 This well-seasoned soup can stand up to hearty bread, so pair it with a loaf of whole-wheat.
 This recipe comes to us from Renu Chhabra of Simply Sustenance.

 - 3 tablespoons canola oil